 The models quantify predicted energy flows at a district level, allowing for analysis of local energy demand and resources at a local level under different future energy scenarios.
-As such the EFS toolset allows analysis of local energy demand and resources across Scotland under different future energy scenarios.
+We have used the EFS toolset to analyse different credible future scenarios for Scotland’s energy system.

 - Development of the EFS toolset of electrical, heat and transport demand models, and renewable generation models.